 Welcome to the Speaking Torah podcast!

 Torah is one of the most profound sources of wisdom available to us.
-On this podcast, Jewish leaders from around the world read essays from Hebrew College faculty and rabbinical alumni about how Torah can help us navigate the most pressing issues of our time.
+On this podcast, Jewish leaders from around the world read essays from Hebrew College faculty and rabbinical alumni and Jewish leaders about how Torah can help us navigate the most pressing issues of our time.

 Together, we explore the ways Torah can help us approach the world with creativity, healing, and hope.
 After listening to the podcast, we hope that you will be left feeling inspired, uplifted, and excited to engage with Torah in a modern, transformative way.